Published: March 19, 2020 | Updated: June 29, 2020 | Posted by: Ricky Publico | Lifestyle

 More than anything else, value your health.
 The community quarantine gives you an opportunity to focus on your physical and mental health by reducing your stress and possibly your workload.
 Take that opportunity to reflect on what you can do better to maintain or improve your way of living.
 What good is your wealth if you don’t have a strong and able body to enjoy it?

-The community quarantine also made one thing abundantly clear: that most office jobs can be done remotely.
+The community quarantine also made one thing abundantly clear: that most office jobs and even schooling can be done remotely.
 The pandemic forced companies to implement work-from-home policies but really, they should just start offering this setup to their employees.
 Remote workers have been found to work 1.4 more days every month compared to people who worked in an office.

 The quarantine can also give you more time to search for freelance opportunities that will help you add more sources of income.
 Pandemic or no pandemic, you can always use some extra cash.
 And now that you definitely need it, freelance jobs are something you should definitely consider having.
 Who knew you can still be productive even when you’re quarantined?